pooyatavan/Activity-Watch-Import-Export-/README.md

 1. open the app and open the run.bat file
 2. from right in option tab set, exe format to: 64bit windows | screen (invisible)
 3. and click convert (64bit or 32 bit it dependency on your computers)
-# Onedrive
+# OneDrive
-in all computers must be use the one single onedrive account
+install OneDrive ( for must of windows machines have it by default. if you dont have it download and install it) signin or up to your account in all computers with one OneDrive account. (its important to use all computers use the one OneDrive account)
 # Requirement
-OneDrive app (for all windows clients or servers) python (only for server)
+OneDrive app (for all windows clients or servers with single ) python (only for server)
+# Suggestion
+use OneDrive if you have not any cloud services (trust me)